 MY NAME IS ANASTASIA O'MELVENY.

 I have made art my whole life.
 Luckily my family and many friends loved art or were also artists, so art was always a part of my life.
 I mainly paint, but I am also a photographer, musician and writer.
 Many of my artworks have a nature or spiritual component.
 My style is a mix of realism and impressionism.
 I utilize many mediums - watercolor, oil, egg tempera, encaustic, fresco, chalk, collage, mixed media and multi-media to tell stories in art.

 My personal interests are the natural world, particularly animals, anthropology, psychology, theology and human rights.

-I live on my own with several pets.
-Animals are particularly important to me and I spent a lot of time with them and caring for them.
+I currently live on my own with several pets.
+Animals are particularly important to me and I spend a lot of time with them and caring for them.
 I have worked at a wide variety of jobs from the fields of farming to the field of law.
-Currently, when I am not making art, I am building websites for artists and poets, studying Old Master Painting Techniques, and occasionally leading art therapy and stress reduction groups.
+When I am not making art, I am building websites for artists and poets or leading art therapy and stress reduction groups.
 I enjoy visiting museums, reading, listening to music and enjoying the natural world.
 I volunteer at my church and as an advocate for people on the autistic spectrum.

 As far as autism goes, I believe it to be more of a gift than a disability.
 Not only for the person with autism but for those around them.
 I believe that all people have unique strengths and gifts to bring to the world.
 I also believe that each person is missing a piece or two, but that's good - these deficits keep people reaching out to each other.
 While there are many challenges and difficulties associated with being autistic - and even though I have had my share of really dark and hard times because of it, I would not trade to be "normal".
 I am comfortable with who I am and feel like my life has a purpose.
 I believe that the autistic people of the world are and always have been an indispensable and advantageous component of the human race.